 Political school for artists

-The art of the 20th century is marked by constant tensions because of its relationship with politics and political organizing.
-Politics and political organization has now been overcome by activism, due to the wider process of 'discreditation' of the Left throughout the 20th century.
-Under pressure of demands for direct actions, political education has also been thrown in the ash heap of history, one that was once a constituent part of political organizing from below.
-One can not say that the art institutions have ever recognized the need for political and social education of artists, but on the other hand the artists themselves have been gaining access to such knowledge by participating in the political movements that cared about the education of its members.
-Contemporary activism in art, as well as activism in general, is being exhausted in spontaneous rebellions, often in completely individualized actions, predominantly within the framework of the institution of art that is not even questioned as such.
-It can be concluded that after the 20-century-old debates, the notion of art as inherently a/political, or, in any case, as an area free of social divisions, has prevailed.
-This should not come as a surprise when we examine the political landscape, and also consider the development of art education.
-It toggles between a conservative master and liberal postmodern approach, with the latter being crucial in academisation of artistic discourse.
-The absence of systemic education based on insights from political and social sciences is laced with latest neo-conservative tendencies, most evident in secondary education.
+In the 20th and 21st century alike, art has been characterized by constant tensions owing to its relationship with politics and political organizing.
+Politics and political organizing have been taken over by activism these days, due to the broader processes of ‘discrediting’ the Left throughout the 20th century.
+The pressure of the necessity for direct action has done away with political education, once a constituent part of political organizing from below.
+Although art institutions have never recognized the need for the political and social education of artists, artists themselves have gained access to such knowledge by participating in the political movements that invested in the education of their members.
+Contemporary activism in art, as well as activism in general, is exhausted in spontaneous rebellions, which are often entirely individualized in their nature, predominantly within the institution of art, which remains unquestioned.
+It is only natural to conclude that, following the discussion spanning 20 centuries, the predominant perception of art is that of an area free from social divisions.
+The fact should come as no surprise if we take a look at the political landscape, bearing in mind the development of art education.
+It flip-flops between conservative mastery and the liberal postmodern approach, the latter playing a crucial role in the academization of artistic discourses.
+The absence of systemic education based on insights from political and social sciences is furthered by the latest neoconservative tendencies, most visible in high school education.

-The program is from 2017 financially supported by Rosa Luxemburg Stiftung Southeast Europe.
+The program is financially supported by the Rosa Luxemburg Stiftung Southeast Europe.